Deadline: September 14, 2022

 - Language proficiency can also be demonstrated with another higher education degree that is equivalent to or higher than the degree providing eligibility to apply and has been completed in above-mentioned countries.

-Applications open 15 August and close 15 September for the academic year 2021/2022.
-Applications are submitted online using the online application portal on the university website. applicants will be required to first contact a potential supervisor with whom they must agree on a potential research project.
+Applications open 15 August and close 14 September for the academic year 2023/2024 (Starting studies in Fall April 2023).
+Applications are submitted online using the online application portal on the university website.
+Applicants will be required to first contact a potential supervisor with whom they must agree on a potential research project.
 Supervisors must also issue a letter of support for the candidature.

 - Information Systems (Ph.D. or D.Sc.)

 - Software and Communications Engineering (Ph.D.)

 For more information, visit the official website here